Machias Seal Island puffins

 North American Migration Flyways

 Welcome to our article about North American migration flyways!
 We’ll get into specific routes a bit further below, but first, an introduction.
 North American Migration Flyways – Introduction There are many routes that migratory birds follow, and although some of them are pretty simple, some of them are extremely complicated and hard to trace.
-Many things contribute to that diversity, …
+Many … Read more

 The Booming Sound of a Nighthawk’s Dive

 What was that noise?
 There it goes again!
 Is someone beating on a plastic trash can lid?
 I am often asked, “Do you know what makes this sound?”.
 Then the person asking the question starts to hoot, cluck, chirp, or squeak.
-I try to pick up the cadence of the sounds and run through the usual suspects.
-Then, we stand …
+I try to pick up the cadence of the sounds and run through the … Read more